karolbrennan/letsplaybingo.original/README.md

 # Let's Play Bingo - Original Version
+## This application has been retired
 This is a very simple bingo caller - it generates random bingo numbers, keeps track of them on a live bingo board.
 If voice synthesis is supported by the browser the balls will be called aloud using the web speech synthesis api.